wso2-attic/ballerina-integrator/README.md

         match response3 {
             http:Response resp => {
                 responseStr = check resp.getTextPayload();
-                // Add the response from /MSFT endpoint to responseJson file responseJson["MSFT"] = responseStr;
+                // Add the response from the `/MSFT` endpoint to the `responseJson` file. responseJson["MSFT"] = responseStr;

             }